-If feeding out 6 foot bales, lift the forks at the tyne end 100 - 150mm.
+If feeding out 6 foot bales lift the forks at the tyne end 100 - 150mm.
 Once you have loaded a few bales you will get the right area, it does not need to be exact.
-If the bale is coming over and hitting the front frame, you need to lift the forks a bit higher.
-If it is coming down with the back end of the bale hitting the cradle first, then put the forks in a bit lower in the bale.
+If the bale is coming over and the front of the bale is landing first, put the forks in lower.
+If the forks are as low as they can go it is not a problem, just load that that way.
+If the bale is coming down with the back end of the bale hitting the cradle first then put the forks in a bit higher into the bale.

-It is easier to have the two bales lined up first before loading the first bale.
-Once you have placed the first bale into the cradle, you cannot see the forks when backing into the second bale so all you have to do is back straight back into the second bale.
-This solves a lot of problems.
-Leave a gap between the bales so you can cut the plastic off.
+It is easier to have the bales lined up first before loading the first bale.
+Once you have placed the first bale into the cradle you cannot see the forks when backing into the second bale so all you have to do is back straight back into the other bales which solves a lot of problems.
+Leave a gap between each bale to cut the plastic off.

-Before loading each bale, cut the plastic off the end of the bale, then back into it.
-Lift the bale over until approximately 400mm above the cradle.
-This distance can vary as it depends on the bale and what height you find it best to remove the netting.
+Before loading the bales, cut the plastic off all the bales.
+Then back into the first bale, lift the bale over until approximately 400mm above the cradle.
+This distance can vary as it depends on the bale and what height you find is the best to remove the netting.
 For finer chop bales you may need it higher.